iltuoconsulenteit/DocCropper/README.md

 Set `DOCROPPER_OPEN_URL` if you want the start scripts and tray helper to open a custom address (for example your Cloudflare tunnel) instead of `http://localhost:PORT`.
-Use `DOCROPPER_PUBLIC_URL` to force the mobile signing QR link to point to a specific domain when proxy headers are missing.
+You may configure the public domain used for mobile signing either through the Settings panel or by setting `DOCROPPER_PUBLIC_URL`.
+When the demo license is active the default domain is `https://doccropper.iltuoconsulenteit.it`.
 The server also accepts cross-origin requests when you set `DOCROPPER_CORS_ORIGINS` to a comma-separated list of allowed origins or `*` to permit any origin.